LRCFS/lrcfs-file-renamer/readme.md

 |Windows v7+|macOS v10.10+|
 |`LRCFS.File.Renamer-#.#.#-Windows.exe`|`LRCFS.File.Renamer-#.#.#-Mac.dmg`|

-Also included is an example data file: `LRCFS.File.Renamer-Example.Data.zip`
+Also included is an example data file (`LRCFS.File.Renamer-Example.Data.zip`) which can be extracted and tested to confirm the application works correctly on your computer.

 # Overview